-Inhaling volatile paint fumes is not good for any human, pregnant or not.
-While normal casual exposure to paint does not cause birth defects, use good judgment if you are painting and make sure the room is well ventilated.
+Inhaling volatile paint fumes is not suitable for any human, pregnant or not.
+While regular casual exposure to paint does not cause birth defects, use good judgment if you are painting and make sure the room is well-ventilated.

 Can I travel?

 If you have an uncomplicated pregnancy, it is safe to travel until you are likely to go into labor.
 We generally recommend staying close to home after 36 weeks, and not leaving the country in the third trimester (after 28 weeks) unless absolutely necessary.
-Flying is safe in pregnancy but may increase your risk for blood clots, so wear support hose on long flights and move about the cabin once an hour.
-With long road trips make frequent rest stops to stretch your legs and maintain circulation.
+Flying is safe during pregnancy but may increase your risk for blood clots, so wear support hose on long flights and move about the cabin once an hour.
+On long road trips, make frequent rest stops to stretch your legs and maintain circulation.

 Which vitamins and supplements should I take?

-Folic acid is a B vitamin that has been shown to reduce the risk of spina bifida.
+Folic acid is a B vitamin and has been shown to reduce the risk of spina bifida.
 1 mg (1000 micrograms) is recommended during the month prior to pregnancy and for the first 2 months after conception to reduce this risk.
-More folic acid may be recommended if you have a personal or family history of spina bifida including a prior affected child.
+More folic acid may be recommended if you have a personal or family history of spina bifida, including a prior affected child.

-A prenatal vitamin is a general multivitamin with 800-1000 micrograms of folic acid, as well as calcium and iron.
+A prenatal vitamin is a general multivitamin with 800-1000 micrograms of folic acid, calcium, and iron.
 Most women continue their vitamins after the second month to help reduce anemia and make up for any imperfections in diet.
-If you are not anemic and eat a well-balanced diet, stopping prenatal vitamins at 2 months of pregnancy is acceptable.
+However, if you are not anemic and eat a well-balanced diet, stopping prenatal vitamins at two months of pregnancy is acceptable.

-After 12 weeks the baby begins to make bone and will draw the necessary calcium from your bones.
-To prevent bone loss 1000-1500 mg of calcium is recommended.
+After 12 weeks, the baby begins to make bone and will draw the necessary calcium from your bones.
+To prevent bone loss, 1000-1500 mg of calcium is recommended.
 This equates to 4-5 servings of milk, yogurt, or non-dairy alternatives such as almond milk or soy milk.
-Since this is difficult to consume, we suggest that you take a calcium supplement (usually 500-600 mg) to make up the difference.
-Don’t take calcium and iron (in the multivitamin) at the same time as they can offset each other’s absorption.
+Since this is difficult to consume, we suggest you take a calcium supplement (usually 500-600 mg) to make up the difference.
+Don’t take calcium and iron (in the multivitamin) at the same time, as they can offset each other’s absorption.

-If you eat fish 3 times weekly you are getting plenty of Omega-3 fatty acids, or Essential Fatty Acids (EFAs).
+Eating fish three times a week gives you plenty of Omega-3 fatty acids, or Essential Fatty Acids (EFAs).
 If not, take a supplement containing 200mg of DHA (from fish oil or flax seed oil).
-There is a growing body of evidence that EFA deficiency may contribute to a number of pregnancy complications including preterm labor and pre-eclampsia.
-EFAs may help fetal eye and brain development, improve mom’s skin, maintain hair and nails and are passed into the breast milk.
+There is growing evidence that EFA deficiency may contribute several pregnancy complications, including preterm labor and pre-eclampsia.
+EFAs may help fetal eye and brain development, improve mom’s skin, maintain hair and nails, and are passed into the breast milk.